 When we think of a Cottage Garden style, our minds imagine a rustic pathway leading to the front door, surrounded by scented roses with a picket fence and billowing flowers throughout the borders.

 It all sounds romantic, and it is easy to achieve, but before you start spending your money, have a think about what you need from your garden.
-Gather photos of gardens, plants and products you love – either in a good old fashioned scrap book, or in a folder online.
+Gather photos of gardens, plants and products you love – either in a traditional scrap book, or in a folder online.

 Use this checklist for guidance: